 Implementation should lead to zero repeat audit findings, and significantly improved information security!

-These same words; Simplify, Formalize, Automate, and Measure can and should apply to all information security processes.
+These same words; simplify, formalize, automate, and measure can and should apply to all information security program.

 Here’s just a couple reasons why we must strive to simplify whenever/wherever possible in our security program:

 - Complex systems are more difficult to understand.
 If we don’t understand a system, then how well will we be able to secure the system?